Crash involving North Allegheny school buses on Pennsylvania Turnpike sends 8 to hospital

 Eight people were taken to the hospital after a crash involving two North Allegheny School District buses on the Pennsylvania Turnpike in Plum on Friday.

+All other students were treated and released at the scene, the district said.

-Hyland's letter said the parents of the students on the buses were contacted following the crash.
+Hyland's letter said the parents of the students on the buses were contacted following the crash, which appeared to be a fender bender.

 "The North Allegheny School District genuinely appreciates the professionalism of all of the responders, band volunteers, and district band personnel," the letter said.